NomadCode33/GIS-Data-Science-Portfolio/GreenMap Initiative/SeaRise3D/README.md

 # SeaRise3D: Miami Beach
-A dynamic 3D map highlighting the buildings in Miami, Florida that are projected to be at risk from rising sea levels by 2050.
+A dynamic 3D map highlighting buildings in Miami, Florida projected to be at risk from sea level rise by 2030, 2050, and 2090, using spatial analysis to identify vulnerable infrastructure and enable city officials, developers, and climate resilience teams to prioritize mitigation and long-term adaptation efforts.

 <img alt = "Sea Level Rise GIF" img src="./ArcGIS - City of Miami Beach Sea Level Rise_EmekaEmeche (3).gif"/>